 The design process for our products is complex.
 As a result, we have made substantial investments in computer-aided design and engineering resources to manage our design process.
-Research and development expenses were \$4.4 million in fiscal 2008, \$5.0 million in fiscal 2007 and \$5.4 million in fiscal 2006.
-Our research and development staff includes engineering professionals with extensive experience in the areas of SRAM design and systems level networking and telecommunications equipment design.
-Our current development focus is on the SigmaQuad SRAM family.
+Research and development expenses were \$5.7 million in fiscal 2009, \$4.4 million in fiscal 2008 and \$5.0 million in fiscal 2007.
+Our research and development staff includes engineering professionals with extensive experience in the areas of SRAM design, DRAM design and systems level networking and telecommunications equipment design.
+Our current development focus is on the SigmaQuad SRAM family and a low latency DRAM family.